 It was while I was researching and writing ‘Eat Think Grow’ in preparation for an IVF cycle to help bring my second baby into the world that I found out I was naturally pregnant.

-If you have only been trying to conceive for a short while or know the names of all the nurses at your clinic and need to push the edges of science, you need to have trustworthy and accurate information.
-Being informed means that you can decide what ‘extra’ treatments and practices are and are not for you, saving time and money in an already expensive and emotionally exhausting process.
+I aim to remove some of the ‘luck’ from the equation and present evidence based research so ultimately you can make a more informed decision and with your fertility team decide what extra choices might, or might not, work for you (all the medical stuff – that is completely up to you and your fertility team).
+Whether you have only been trying to conceive for a short while or know the names of all the nurses at your clinic and need to push the edges of science, you need to have trustworthy and accurate information.
+Being informed means that you can understand the science a little better and know what lifestyle and diet choices make a difference to your cycle and which ones don’t – saving time and money in an already expensive and emotionally exhausting process.

 Remember, everything that you read and download from this site is for general information only.
 We are all unique and have individual reasons for needing fertility treatments so you absolutely have to speak to your fertility team before making any significant changes to the way that you eat or live your life.